 Partnering with line managers, L&D Managers should understand that they prioritize establishing and fostering a learning culture.
 Again, you can use them as a source of evidence-based feedback to identify gaps in learning and performance.
 Hence, they have the authority to promote and reward a culture of learning and knowledge sharing.

-L&D Managers and HR teams can consult with each other and combine existing resources.
-Collaboration promotes a positive work environment and boosts an organization’s capacity for change because good ideas have a way of getting through a business.
 HR is interested in promoting learning as a career development activity which L&D. Meanwhile can further assist; L&D has the statistics and data of staff to create a strategic and appropriate course.
 The training can be seen as a continuous and lifelong benefit, not confined to the classroom or an eLearning course.

-5. Don’t forget the center of the course: Learners
+5. Don’t Forget the Center of the Course: Learners

 Many organizations overlook this integral role.
-However, learners are the most essential stakeholder in stakeholder management.
+However, learners are the most essential stakeholder in stakeholder training.
 After all, every support from other stakeholders is to help learners feel at the center of training initiatives.
 This can be achieved by analyzing learners’ views to create a learning cycle that increasingly delivers more relevant and effective training.

-To upgrade training, allowing learners to share information informally creates a pool of knowledge and boosts team working.
+To upgrade training, allowing learners to share information informally creates a pool of knowledge and boosts teamwork.
 A simple way to bring this idea to real life is to identify expertise among experienced employees and use these employees as mentors and Subject Matter Experts.
-Overall, L&D needs to support corporate learners by repositioning itself in the workflow at the point of need.
-This is how L&D demonstrates its influence, value, and success.

 Conclusion